mongodb/mongodb-enterprise-kubernetes/openshift-install.md

 ## Create your OpenShift Secret

 Prepare a secret with your credentials to be able to pull images from the registries `registry.redhat.io` and `registry.connect.redhat.com`.
 To achieve this visit [https://access.redhat.com/terms-based-registry/](https://access.redhat.com/terms-based-registry/), choose the appropriate account and download the OpenShift pull secret (to be found under the *OpenShift Secret* tab).
-Let's assume its name is `7654321_mycompany-registry-credentials-secret.yaml`.
 This secret has one entry with key `.dockerconfigjson`.
 The value is base64 encoded.
 Use your favorite text editor to extract this value into a separate file.
 Let's call it `dockerconfig.b64`.
 Decode the value with

 ```
 base64 -d < dockerconfig.b64 | jq . > dockerconfig.json